Miyota Caliber 8215 Movement 3

 Please tell us if your watch has stuttering seconds in the comments below…

-• Keep comments on the topic of Miyota Stuttering Seconds Hand Explained
+Keep comments respectful and on the topic of Miyota Stuttering Seconds Hand Explained.
+For off-topic or general watch questions, post in the member's forum.

 guest